shakedk/navitia-docker-compose/README - how to deploy Navitia for Israel.txt

 By default, when supplying Navitia with ordinary GTFS file , Navitia computes transfers only within a stop_area that includes several stops.
 So, if the traveller needs to walk between stop_areas (let's say Terminal 2000 bus stops on Arlozorov st. and the Savidor train station) - this would not be possible to take into consideration.

 We will generate a transfrs table for the provided GTFS file.
 a.
-Clone the following repository to your machine: git clone https://github.com/CanalTP/transfe_rs
+Clone the following repository to your machine: git clone https://github.com/shakedk/navitia-transfers
 b.
-c.
+Extract stops.txt from the GTFS Zip to the directory of gtfs2transfers.py
+c. run "python3 gtfs2transfers.py" - takes around 50 minutes
+d.
+Add trasnfers.txt back to the GTFS zip file

 7. Add the transfers.txt file into the GTFS zip file

 8. Run the Navitia Server
 -------------------------
 a.
 Clone the following repository to your machine:
 $ git clone https://github.com/shakedk/navitia-docker-compose.git

+b.
+Configure the docker container logs for rotation so they don't blow up over time:
+$ cd /etc/docker
+$ sudo touch daemon.json
+$ vim daemon.json
+Go into to edit mode by pressing I and add:
+{
+  "log-driver": "json-file",
+  "log-opts": {"max-size": "10m", "max-file": "3"}
+}
+Quit with w and q
+$ sudo systemctl reload docker

 b.
 Open git bash at the repository folder and run
 $ docker-compose up